-Janet joined the board in July 2011.
-When she learned the city was planning to close the animal shelter, she panicked to think of surrounding shelters being overcrowded with Alameda’s animals.
+Janet joined the board in July 2011 and was elected president in July 2017.
 She believes Alameda’s homeless animals deserve a well-run shelter of their own to care for them until they are adopted.
 Janet owns one of the oldest owner-operated pet-sitting businesses in Alameda, JD’S Pet Care.
 She also has been the national director of the rescue for Akbash dogs for more than three years, and writes for the Akbash Sentinel.
 She specializes in dog training and behavior both professionally and in her volunteer work.
 She has two rescued Akbash dogs:Tash, from the Fremont shelter, and Dara, from the Placer County shelter.
 Their favorite places for walks are local dog beaches.